thomastskng/Algorithms-and-Data-Structures-Java-/Heap-based-DijkstraAlgo/README.md

 The script output the shortest-path distances to the following ten vertices, in order: 7,37,59,82,99,115,133,165,188,197.

-The script contains a heap-ased(efficient) implementation of Dijkstra's shortest path algorithm.
+The script contains a heap-based(efficient) implementation of Dijkstra's shortest path algorithm.